KMA-Aarhus/pappenheim/README.md

 2. We recommend to use mamba (inside conda) for installing packages onto the miniconda environment.

-   Hint: mamba is simply faster than the stock conda installer
+   Hint: mamba is simply faster than the stock conda dependency solver and installer.

    ```
    conda install mamba -n base -c conda-forge